Newfoundland Grillers Smokers & Boil-Ups Guild

 10-12 Potato peeled & cubed

-Cooking oil or substitute rendered pork fat
+Cooking oil or substitute rendered bacon fat

-Fish Stew is something very easy to make at home, and is pretty easy to make up in the woods with the right gear. may not be something I'd make over an open fire, but it's certainly doable on a woodstove or camp stove.
+Fish Stew is something very easy to make at home, and is pretty easy to make up in the woods with the right gear.
+It may not be something I'd make over an open fire, but it's certainly doable on a woodstove or camp stove.

 While that cooked away we peeled and chunked up 10ish potatoes.

 Another backwoods meal fit for a king!
-The flavours were perfect, we added a little more pepper and just a dash of salt to taste.
+The flavours were perfect, we each added a little more pepper and just a dash of salt to taste.

 Cheers, MIKE